Battle of Camaret: Preparations for the attack

 William III's plan was to have the majority of the Anglo-Dutch fleet, under the orders of admiral Russell, sail towards Barcelona to fight Tourville and to have the rest of it, under the orders of John Berkeley, land an invasion force (under lieutenant-general Thomas Tollemache) at or near Brest and take control of the Goulet and roadstead of Brest.
-The English that Brest's fate mainly depended on control of the goulet, remembering the 1594 attempt on Brest (in which a Spanish force of only 400 had held off over 6,000 troops under John VI of Aumont for over a month in the siege of Crozon.
+The English considered that Brest's fate mainly depended on control of the goulet, remembering the 1594 attempt on Brest (in which a Spanish force of only 400 had held off over 6,000 troops under John VI of Aumont for over a month in the siege of Crozon.

-In the face of more and more precise English threats, Louis XIV made Vauban "supreme commander of all French land and sea forces in the province of Brittany".
+In the face of more and more clear English threats, Louis XIV made Vauban "supreme commander of all French land and sea forces in the province of Brittany".
 Vauban had already been lieutenant-général des Armées since 1688 and accepted the new post on one condition: that he would not be "honorary [i.e. unpaid] lieutenant-general of the Navy".
-The statement on the fortifications by the engineers Traverse and Mollart, dating to 23 April 1694, showed only 265 cannon and 17 mortars.
+The statement on the fortifications by the engineers Traverse and Mollart, dating to 23 April 1694, showed 265 cannon and 17 mortars.
 When Vauban received the royal directives at the start of May, Brest was defended by a garrison of around 1,300 men.
-Arriving in Brest on 23 May, Vauban knew the odds were not in his favour, even in the scenario in which the expected last minute reinforcements consisting of a cavalry regiment, a dragoon regiment and 6 infantry battalions would manage to be there on time.
+Arriving in Brest on 23 May, Vauban knew the odds were not in his favour, even in the scenario in which the expected last minute reinforcements consisting of a cavalry regiment, a dragoon regiment, and six infantry battalions would manage to be there on time.

-After the preparations made in Portsmouth, the allied fleet sailed on June 1, 1694.
-During this time, Vauban multiplied the construction of fortified positions along the coast and reinforced those already in existence..
+After preparations made in Portsmouth, the allied fleet assembled on 1 June 1694.
+Vauban multiplied the construction of fortified positions along the coast and reinforced those already in existence.
 In mid-June he inspected the defences under his command and noted that the baie de Douarnenez and above all Camaret would allow landings by large numbers of troops.
 He ordered them reinforced.
 Aiming to prevent any landings, and with no warships at his disposal, he equipped scores of chaloupes to defend the goulet and armed militias with weapons requisitioned by the navy.
 The cavalry regiments and dragoons were positioned at Landerneau and Quimper and, to enable the fast transmission of information, Vauban organised a communications code in the form of signals.
 In a letter to Louis XIV on 17 June 1694, he reported: